 Positions Table.
-According to the OCC, on Monday, April 9, 2012, in the regulators' first call with JPMorgan Chase following the media reports on the prior Friday, the bank downplayed the seriousness of the whale trades, reassuring its regulators, including the OCC, that the bank was unconcerned about the SCP's positions and possible losses.
-The next day, April 10th, in response to a request from the OCC and Federal Reserve for more information about the whale trades, the bank provided a table entitled, "Summary of Positions," identifying an incomplete group of CIO positions in various credit indices and tranches by notional amount.
-The table did not provide basic P&L data for the positions or other risk information, leading OCC examiners to describe the table in an internal email as "useless" and in a Subcommittee interview as "absolutely unhelpful" and seemingly designed to make regulators "go away."
-1344
+According to the OCC, on Monday, April 9, 2012, in the regulators' first meeting with JPMorgan Chase following the media reports on the prior Friday, the bank downplayed the seriousness of the whale trades, reassuring its regulators, including the OCC, that the bank was unconcerned about the SCP's positions and possible losses.
+The next day, April 10, 2012, in response to a request from the OCC and Federal Reserve for more information about the whale trades, the bank provided a table entitled, "Summary of Positions," identifying an incomplete group of CIO positions in various credit indices and tranches by notional amount.
+The table did not provide basic P&L data for the positions or other risk information, leading OCC examiners to describe the table in an internal email as "useless" and in a Subcommittee interview as "absolutely unhelpful" and seemingly designed to make regulators "go away." as "absolutely unhelpful" and seemingly designed to make regulators "go away."

 Dedicated Hedge.
 The bank also told the OCC that the SCP trades were a hedge intended to lower bank risk.
 The April 10, 2012 email from the bank accompanying the Summary of Positions table stated: "The book, as a dedicated hedge, continues to be short HY and to provide default protection."
-On its face, however, calling the SCP book a "dedicated
+On its face, however, calling the SCP book a "dedicated hedge" contradicted the Summary of Positions table which showed that the portfolio held an overall net long position, the opposite of what would be expected for a hedge.
+Nearly one week later, when the bank was explaining in an email a nearly identical table in a more